Dementia and living in the community

-Given the support they need, people with dementia can continue to live independently in the community for longer.
+People with dementia can continue to live independently in the community for longer if they have the right support.
 With appropriate activities available on a regular basis they can continue to socialise and enjoy doing the things they used to do, and take up new activities too.
 Carers get some respite and a chance to meet and chat with others dealing with the same issues.

 "Signposting" to the support you need

 Whether you simply want to know more, have had a dementia diagnosis and want to get more information, or want to know about local groups and activities, please find here below the information you need.

 Alzheimer’s Society, national and local advice and information, www.alzheimers.org.uk ‘The Dementia Guide’, ‘Caring for a person with dementia’, basic guides by Alzheimer’s Society

 National Dementia Helpline 0300 2221122 Vivien Walker New Forest Dementia Adviser 07484 092551

 Dementia UK Admiral Nurses, advice, information and support.
 National Helpline 0800 888 6678 www.dementiauk.org/get-support/admiral-nursing Tracy Logan, based at Linden House, New Street, Lymington Royal British Legion, support for ex-service personnel and families 0800 888 6678

 Dr Jennifer Bute, former GP who herself has dementia, www.gloriousopportunity.org/ very practical tips on how to live with dementia, ‘Dementia from the Inside’ book with Louise Morse

 Becton Centre, Barton-on-Sea, BH25 7AE 01425 623802 Community Mental Health Centre, assessment and treatment for symptoms of dementia.
 Normally referred by GP, however you may self-refer.
 If dementia is diagnosed, a care plan is drawn up and a referral made to free Memory Matters course.
 Lymington.com, local events www.lymington.com/dementia